rejetto/hfs/dev-plugins.md

 - `getConnections: Connections[]` retrieve current list of active connections.

 - `storageDir: string` folder where a plugin is supposed to store run-time data.
+This folder is preserved during an update of the plugin, while the rest could be deleted.

 - `events: EventEmitter` this is the main events emitter used by HFS.